debbiemarkslab/BEAR/docs/source/usage.rst

 `P`: Path to KMC binaries.
 If these binaries are in your PATH, there is no need to use this option.

 `T`: Folder in which to store KMC's intermediate results.
-A valid path must be provided.
+A valid path MUST be provided.

+You can also run `python summarize.py -h` for help.
 (Warning: KMC discards kmers with more than 4 billion counts, which may lead to errors on ultra large scale datasets.)